SkinnyDevi/MU-VR-Experience/README.md

 ### User Requirements
 #### Server-side
 Registered users are able to:
-1. View short films information the database
+1. View short films information of the database
 2. View the total ratings of each film, separated by type (Liked, Regular, Disliked)

 #### Game